psynaptic/php-drupal.tmbundle/README.markdown

 ## Hook completion

-Just like the PHP bundle's function completion feature, the PHP Drupal bundle provides function completion of all Drupal core hooks (currently only Drupal 7 is supported).
+Just like the PHP bundle's function completion feature, the PHP Drupal bundle provides function completion of all Drupal core hooks (currently only Drupal 7 is fully supported).

+Invoking the completions menu:

-To invoke the completions menu use the `⌥+H` (Alt+H) key command.
+`⌥+H` (Alt+H)

 This will display all available hooks in a select list, allowing you to type characters to filter the list.
 You can also invoke the completions menu on an existing string.

-For instance, type `hook_form` then press `⌥+H`.
+`hook_form` then `⌥+H`

 This will display only hooks which start with `hook_form`.
 Once you have found the hook you need, press `⌅` (Enter) to accept the selection, then press `⇥` (Tab) to print the function into your document.

-You can of course use the hooks without invoking the completions menu, using the following:
+You can of course use the hooks without invoking the completions menu:

 <code>
 hook_help&#x21E5;